Materiality

 • In addition to "ZEB" and "ZEH(-M)", includes Nearly ZEB, ZEB Ready, ZEB Oriented, Nearly ZEH(-M), ZEH(-M) Ready, and ZEH(-M) Oriented.

-• Mainly refers to, but is not limited to, DBJ Green Building certification, CASBEE building and BELS (Building Energy Saving Performance Labeling System) certification.
+• Mainly refers to, but is not limited to, DBJ Green Building Certification, CASBEE Certification for Buildings, and BELS (Building Energy Saving Performance Labeling System) certification.

 • Applies to the main long-term buildings and commercial facilities for which we have substantial energy management rights and for which we have submitted plans for the reuse and reduction of waste materials.